Fostering Good Relationships With The Media

 - Meet For Coffee/Video Call – Start by setting up a coffee or video call meeting.
 This way, you can learn about them and their industry.
 You’ll be surprised at how receptive they might be to this because they are always looking for ways to develop sources within the community.

 - Regular Communication – Another relationship-building strategy is to regularly reach out by sharing your thoughts on a story they have done.
 According to Cision, 60% of journalists prefer to be contacted on a Monday.
 Doing this will keep you top of mind.
-In our e-course, The Art Of Communication, you will learn to execute your interpersonal communications at your highest level.

 - Connect on Social Media – Social media is an excellent wait to build those important media relationships.
 People in the media are building their authority by being on social media.
 When you interact with them, you give them your support by reacting, commenting, sharing, and saving their posts.
 This will foster goodwill between you and them.
 And this will continually keep you top of mind.